VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/basic-functions/background-jobs.md

 ## Cancellation tokens

-Hangfire canВ notify jobs that application is shutting down or job is being canceled.
-One of the job's arguments should be IJobCancellationToken.В When sheduling such jobs you can pass null as cancellation token and Hangfire will pass the correct instance at execution time.
+Hangfire can notify jobs that application is shutting down or job is being canceled.
+One of the job's arguments should be IJobCancellationToken.
+When sheduling such jobs you can pass null as cancellation token and Hangfire will pass the correct instance at execution time.

 ```
 public static void Method(int iterationCount, IJobCancellationToken token)